Anorexia nervosa in adults: Evaluation for medical complications and criteria for hospitalization to manage these complications

 Anorexia nervosa is associated with numerous medical complications that are directly attributable to caloric restriction and weight loss (table 1) .
 A medical evaluation is necessary to assess patients for these complications and determine whether hospitalization is necessary.

-Medical complications account for more than half of all deaths in patients with anorexia nervosa, and the rate of mortality is high .
-A review of 119 case series (5590 patients) found the crude rate of all-cause mortality was 5 percent .
+Among patients with anorexia nervosa, medical complications account for more than half of all deaths, and the rate of mortality is high .
+A review of 119 case series (5590 patients with anorexia nervosa) found that the crude rate of all-cause mortality was 5 percent .
 Standardized mortality ratios show that the rate of death in anorexia nervosa is approximately 5 to 10 times greater than the rate in the general population [4-6].

 - Mehler PS.
 Diagnosis and care of patients with anorexia nervosa in primary care settings.
 Ann Intern Med 2001; 134:1048.